thomiaschristopher/Twitter_API_project/README.md

 I discovered in a Kaggle topic the "sentiment analysis" about the vaccination (https://www.kaggle.com/gpreda/explore-vaccines-tweets/notebook) and I decided do the same thing on the Netflix's serie Arcane.

-Firstly, I would scrap all the tweets between the first and the last episode but finally I just do the analysis on the last 30k tweets on the 02/12/2021.
+Firstly, I would scrap all the tweets between the first and the last episode but finally I did the analysis on the last 30k tweets on the 02/12/2021.

 ## Scrapping